 Acknowledge that in order to sell SEO effectively, you’re going to have to educate people about how it works.
-If you expect a potential client to know more than the simplest of SEO strategies, you’ll be trying to make a sale to the customer equivalent of a kindergartner in an algebra class.
+If you expect a potential client to know more than the simplest of SEO strategies, you’ll be trying to make a sale to the customer equivalent to a kindergartner in an algebra class.
 But if you realize that education is going to be a part of your business model, you’re automatically primed for more success.

+SEO is only one piece of a really big puzzle.
+Optimization only works effectively and consistently when you pair it with other marketing efforts.
 If you’re considering adding SEO to your own product lineup, there’s a good chance you’re already offering additional marketing services.
 Even if you’re not, connecting your customers to people who do will make all the difference in your campaign.